Alicia Poto: Basketball

-THIS SECTION (below) ON EUROPE IS ALMOST ENTIRELY INCORRECT

-Poto had an offer to play basketball in the Czech Republic that paid more than the WNBL's Sydney Uni Flames could offer during the mid-2000s.
-She did not tell the Flames about the offer, but instead signed it before the Flames could make a counter offer.
-This annoyed the Flame's head coach, Karen Dalton.
-There were problems with the Czech Republic deal so she ended up not playing for them.
-That season, she ended up playing for Novosibirsk, a Siberian team.
-In 2010/2011, she played for the French team Montpellier.
-Her team won French Cup and made it to the semi-finals in the national league.

 WNBL

 Poto had a scholarship with the Australian Institute of Sport (AIS) and played for the AIS WNBL team in 1996.

 Poto was a member of the Sydney Uni Flames during the 2006/2007, 2007/2008, 2008/2009 and 2011/2012 seasons.
 She played in a game against the Canberra Capitals in October 2007 that her team won 112–102 in a double overtime.
 She finished the game with 22 points.
 Following the victory, teammates Natalie Porter and Alicia Poto, along with opposition player Lauren Jackson shaved the head of Kristen Veal.
 The head shaving was part of a fundraiser for the Leukaemia Foundation.
 She came into the 2007 season in much better physical condition.
 She also began to take more of a leadership role on the team.
 Her team won its first five games this season.
 The team's coach suggested Poto was motivated to improve this season because she wanted to make the 2008 Olympic Team.
 In the 2008/2009 season, she missed a key three-pointer for the Flames in a game against the Adelaide Lightning that would have won the game for the Flames if she had made it.
 Her shot hit the rim but did not go in.
 In another game that season, she scored 37 points and had 5 assists in a game against the Townsville Fire.
 The 37-point week was rewarded with being named the WNBL Player of the Week.
 She rejoined and played for the Sydney Uni Flames in 2011/2012.
 Previously, she had conflicts with the team's head coach Karen Dalton but the pair managed to reconcile their differences.
 In an October 2011 game against the Logan Thunder, she scored 16 points, sinking 4 of her 5 attempted three-pointers.
 In a pre-season game against the Canberra Capitals, she scored 13 points.